NiksenB/Functional_Scwabble/README.md

-## Todo list
-- [ ] mkBoard i 6eren
-- [ ] mkBoard i forhold 7eren

 # RECENT CHANGES

 - 06/4 - Added points to the state
 - 06/4 - Forced the printing of both hand and points.
 - 13/4 - Inserted some stuff here and there that we may need maybe not.
-Search for "LOOK HERE" to see changes in the files Parser, Eval and StateMonad
+See changes in the files Parser, Eval and StateMonad

-# WHAT NIKOLINE HAS LEARNED

-- 08/4 - There is some inconsistency in method names in Scrabble Template here and there.
-Freja + Jacob should soon be uploading a version on Github that shows these changes.
-- 08/4 - The bot needs a boardProg function.
-We can use our parser from Assignment 7 for this.
-- 08/4 - "board" (located in Scrabble.Util) is parsed via. the functions that we wrote in assignment 7.
-We'll need them, also red ones.
-- 13/4 - boardprog metod (red, ass.
-7) needs stmntToSquareFun metod (red, 6.12), which needs stmntEval + declare (yellow, ass.
-6).
-Since Mai has ass.
-6 yellow, what we need to write is ass.
-6 and 7 red exercises.
+- 20/4 - Now the necessary helper methods from ass.
+6 + 7 have been implemented
+- 20/4 - State has been updated to include playerturn, num of players, and the list of players who have forfeited.
+This in reflected in the RCM's in Scrabble.fs

 # TODO

-- We need to write red ass 6 (i don't know if we need everything, tho..)
-- We need to write red ass 7 (i don't know if we need everything, tho..)
+- Change Scrabble.fs so that
+  - When tiles are placed on the board, the state needs to update the board, so that the computer knows where the different tiles are and can use that information to write new words.
+A TA suggested having a Map<coord, tile> or something like that as part of the state
+  - We "parse" the different possible Gameplay Errors (RGPE), see the full list in the Scrabble.pdf document.
+- Make the algorithm that makes moves when it's our turn.
 - We should clean up duplicate type definitions across different files.
-- Change Scrabble.fs (start with the things written just below? :) )

-- When tiles are placed on the board, the state needs to update the board, so that the computer knows where the different tiles are and can use that information to write new words.
-  - 'mkBoard' (located in the bottom of the Parser file) may need to be implemented to achieve this?
-    But that method depends on other methods/types and it's all in all very confusing.
-It may be necessary to look in Assignment 6 and 7.
-  - It may be necessary to look into / implement DSL (e.g. trippleWordScore or something).
-Mentioned in
-    assignments 6 and used in 7
-- Update state so that it has information about numbers of players and player turn, which players have forfeited the game + all tiles on the board where words can be started.

 # Functional_Scwabble